cpeditor/cpeditor.github.io/content/docs/preferences/actions/_index.md

 ### Check your answer on test cases with empty output

 Check your answer even if your output or the expected output is empty.

+### Auto Uncheck Accepted Testcases

+After the code is executed, the accepted test cases will be automatically unchecked.
+When test cases are unchecked, they are collapsed and won't be tested on when you execute your code.

 ## Load External File Changes